-10. Recognising Indicators of abuse and neglect
+10. Recognising Indicators of abuse, neglect and exploitation

-- All staff are made aware of the definitions and indicators of abuse and neglect, as identified by Working Together to Safeguard Children (2018; updated 2022) and KCSIE 2023. - All staff understand that children can be at risk of harm inside and outside of the school, inside and outside of home, online and offline.

-- Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+- All staff are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by Working Together to Safeguard Children 2023 and KCSIE 2024. - All staff understand that children can be at risk of harm inside and outside of the school, inside and outside of home, online and offline. - Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse. - The Academy recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse: physical abuse, sexual abuse, emotional abuse, and neglect. - Abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
 In most cases, multiple issues will overlap.
 (For further information see Appendix 1.) - All staff should have an awareness of specific safeguarding issues that can put children at risk of harm, including online.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation, and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
 A wider range of specific issues includes but is not limited to:

-Child abduction and community Female Genital Mutilation (FGM) Child-on-child abuse (including safety incidents Forced marriage cyberbullying, racial, prejudicial Children with family members in Gangs and youth violence and discriminatory bullying) prison Gender based abuse and Preventing radicalisation and Children Missing Education violence against women and girls extremism (CME) Homelessness Relationship abuse Child missing from home or care Honour based abuse (so called) Serious Violence Child Sexual Exploitation (CSE) Mental health Sexual Violence and Sexual Child Criminal Exploitation (CCE) Modern slavery & the National Harassment County Lines Referral Mechanism Upskirting Cybercrime Online safety (including Youth produced sexual imagery, Domestic abuse awareness of the school's nudes/semi-nudes ("Sexting") Faith based abuse systems for filtering and monitoring)
+Child abduction and community Female Genital Mutilation (FGM) Child-on-child abuse (including safety incidents Forced marriage cyberbullying, racial, prejudicial Children with family members in Gangs and youth violence and discriminatory bullying) prison Gender based abuse and Preventing radicalisation and Children missing/goes missing violence against women and girls extremism from education, home or care Homelessness Relationship abuse Child Sexual Exploitation (CSE) Honour based abuse (so called) Serious Violence Child Criminal Exploitation (CCE) Mental health Sexual Violence and Sexual County Lines Modern slavery & the National Harassment Cybercrime Referral Mechanism Upskirting Domestic abuse Online safety (including Youth produced sexual imagery, Faith based abuse awareness of the school's nudes/semi-nudes ("Sexting") systems for filtering and monitoring)